9 Places Associated with Historical Figures Who Loved Kanagawa

 Annex exterior

 The current buildings consist of a three-story wooden main building built in 1919 and a new four-story building built in 1924.
-As one of the few wooden high-rise buildings in Japan, it has been designated a National Tangible Cultural Property.
+As one of the few high-rise wooden buildings in Japan, it has been designated a national tangible cultural property.

 Large hall "Jindaikaku"